UBD-AIIT-Global-Project/documents/other/development_environment/setup4web.md

 `vagrant init sazanaminoya/enpit2015`

 It's takes a while.(about half an hour to 1 hour or so)
-And then, you have almost finished making a Virtual environment.
+And then, you have almost finished making a virtual environment.